-The portfolio companies in which the Partnership expects to make investments will initially be privately held.
-As a result, there will be no readily available secondary market for the Partnership's interests in such portfolio companies, and those interests will be subject to legal restrictions on transfer.
+Certain of the Partnership's portfolio companies are privately held.
+As a result, there is no readily available secondary market for the Partnership's interests in such portfolio companies, and those interests will be subject to legal restrictions on transfer.
 Therefore, there is no assurance that the Partnership will be able to realize liquidity for such investments in a timely manner, if at all.
-The Partnership faces liquidity risk from Dhandho Holdings Corp., Dhandho Funds, LLC and Tandem III, LP.
+The Partnership faces liquidity risk from DHC, DF, Tandem and Monti.